"The U.S. Food and Drug Administration today approved Taltz (ixekizumab) to treat adults with moderate-to-severe plaque psoriasis.

 The extent of percutaneous absorption of topical corticosteroids is determined by many factors, including the vehicle and the integrity of the epidermal barrier.
 Occlusive dressing enhances penetration.
 Topical corticosteroids can be absorbed from normal intact skin.
 Inflammation and/or other disease processes in the skin increase percutaneous absorption.

-Orally absorbed fluticasone propionate has demonstrated extensive first-pass metabolism with no unchanged drug detected in the plasma up to 6 hours after dosing.
-Fluticasone propionate is metabolized in the liver by cytochrome P450 3A4-mediated hydrolysis of the 5-fluoromethyl carbothiolate grouping.
+Fluticasone propionate is metabolized in the liver by cytochrome P450 3A4-mediated hydrolysis of the 5fluoromethyl carbothiolate grouping.
 This transformation occurs in 1 metabolic step to produce the inactive 17β-carboxylic acid metabolite, the only known metabolite detected in man.
 This metabolite has approximately 2000 times less affinity than the parent drug for the glucocorticoid receptor of human lung cytosol in vitro and negligible pharmacological activity in animal studies.
 Other metabolites detected in vitro using cultured human hepatoma cells have not been detected in man.

-Table 1: Complete Clearance Rate CUTIVATE® Lotion Vehicle
+Table 3: Complete Clearance Rate For Patients with

 |Study 1||9/45 (20%)||0/37 (0%)|